 - Easy Vegan Tostadas with Refried Beans

-Vegan Fiesta Bowls with Creamy Cilantro Sauce
+Vegan Taco Bowls with Creamy Cilantro Lime Sauce

 - Total Time: 40 minutes